-The Model which is the subject of our review was provided to us on 20 December 2018.
-This was subsequently updated in the version dated 9 January 2019.
+The Model which is the subject of our review was provided to us on 25 July 2019 to support the CAA final decision on price controls for Reference Period 3 for En-route and Oceanic.
+This version was an update to the previous Model prepared to support the draft performance plan proposals dated 9 January 2019.

 Grant Thornton was appointed to undertake agreed testing procedures upon the Model, to inform the CAA's evaluation of the Business Plan submitted by NERL, in order for the CAA to determine appropriate price controls for the RP3 period.
 This testing work was agreed with the CAA to complement their own analysis and discussions with NERL.
-Our procedures consisted of:
+Our procedures undertaken on the Model to support the draft performance plan proposals were documented in our report dated 13 February 2019 and consisted of:

 - For agreed sections of the Model covering indexation, RAB calculations, determined cost calculations, staff costs, regulated and non-regulated income calculations, debt and ratio calculations, and RP3 outputs: - Understanding how key Model outputs, such as determined cost and ratios, are linked to, and built from, underlying assumptions.
-This included the impact on determined cost calculations of areas of new development since the previous price review, such as adjustments for the accounting standard IFRS16 - Lease Accounting. - Assessing the consistency of Model calculations with relevant supporting documents from NERL including: RAB rules, model documentation and supporting spreadsheets used to generate inputs to the Model.
-For a selection of RAB calculations, we undertook parallel calculations to assess this consistency and identify potential discrepancies. - Analysing the Model structure using spreadsheet software tools to identify potential anomalies and inconsistencies in its design - for example changes in formula across a row or hardcoded inputs on calculation sheets. - Testing the logical accuracy of a selection of formulae. - Supporting the CAA's evaluation of the Model by analysing how input assumptions and calculations impact on specific model outputs such as indexation, RAB calculations, determined cost calculations, staff costs, regulated and non-regulated income calculations, debt and ratio calculations, and RP3 outputs.
+This included the impact on determined cost calculations of areas of new development since the previous price review, such as adjustments for the accounting standard IFRS16 Lease Accounting. - Assessing the consistency of Model calculations with relevant supporting documents from NERL including: RAB rules, model documentation and supporting spreadsheets used to generate inputs to the Model.
+For a selection of RAB calculations, we undertook parallel calculations to assess this consistency and identify potential discrepancies with the rulebook. - Analysing the Model structure using spreadsheet software tools to identify potential anomalies and inconsistencies in its design - for example changes in formula across a row or hardcoded inputs on calculation sheets. - Testing the logical accuracy of a selection of formulae. - Supporting CAA's evaluation of the Model by analysing how input assumptions and calculations impact on specific model outputs such as indexation, RAB calculations, determined cost calculations, staff costs, regulated and non-regulated income calculations, debt and ratio calculations, and RP3 outputs.
 This included the following processes: - Confirming the opening RP3 balances agree with closing RP2 balances, and where adjustments have been made considered their consistency with the supporting documentation provided. - Confirming the consistency between the model and rulebook for approach taken to finance leases. - Confirming the macro functionality for regulatory revenue operates in a manner consistent with the explanation provided. - Analysing and commenting upon the key drivers for movements in selected ratios such as the Interest Cover Ratio between RP2 and RP3, Funds from Operations (FFO) to net debt, and working capital. - Assessing impact of changes to inputs in relation to operating leases to confirm that there are no impacts on Determined Cost and to confirm that they are not double-counted in RAB calculations. - Confirming how the Traffic Variances (TVAR) adjustment has been applied in RP3 and understanding the basis of the calculation. - Understanding how calendarisation adjustments have been applied on selected calculations.